Townes–Brocks syndrome

 Townes–Brocks syndrome (TBS) is a rare genetic disease that has been described in approximately 200 cases in the published literature.
 It affects both males and females equally.
-The condition was first identified in 1972. by Philip L. Townes, who was at the time a human geneticists and Professor of Pediatrics, and Eric Brocks, who was at the time a medical student, both at the University of Rochester.
+The condition was first identified in 1972.
+It was identified by Philip L. Townes, who was at the time a human geneticists and Professor of Pediatrics, and Eric Brocks, who was at the time a medical student, both at the University of Rochester.

 Signs and symptoms

 TBS patients may have the following symptoms: